 Populating Wikidata

 Creating a bibliography of life would only be conceivable if much of the work of populating it could be automated, and if freely accessible sources of data were available.
 Bibliographic metadata from CrossRef and PubMed are constantly being added by automated tools (“bots”).
-This means that many publications that have a CrossRef Digital Object Identifier (DOI), or have an entry in PubMed are likely to be already in Wikidata.
+This means that many publications that have a CrossRef Digital Object Identifier (DOI) or have an entry in PubMed are likely to be already in Wikidata.
 If they aren’t, then it is straightforward to add them.
 Data from these sources are typically of high quality, although sometimes the data is limited or incorrect, for example, in not including lists of literature cited, or there may be typographic or character encoding errors in the data.
 An advantage of a community-editable resource is that these can be found and subsequently corrected by the community.

 While much of the biomedical literature, and an increasing fraction of modern taxonomic literature has CrossRef DOIs, much of the taxonomic corpus either lacks a DOI, or may have a DOI issued by a registration agency other than CrossRef.
 The DOI foundation has several members that issue DOIs, and these differ in the support they provide for resolving DOIs to machine readable data.
 CrossRef DOIs can return extensive metadata about an article in CiteProc JSON, a default standard for bibliographic metadata (Willighagen, 2019; Bennett, 2021).
 Some DOI agencies support CiteProc (albeit not as fully populated as CrossRef), however agencies such as ITISC - which is issuing DOIs for many Chinese articles (Wang et al., 2018) - do not support machine readability at all.
 Hence not all DOIs are equally easy to work with.